 b) if the UE requests to establish a PDU session of "IPv6" or "IPv4v6" PDU session type, the UE shall include the DNS server IPv6 address request.

-If the UE supporting UAS services requests to establish a PDU session for C2 communication, the UE shall include C2 aviation container IE (or service-level AA container IE) in the PDU SESSION ESTABLISHMENT REQUEST message.
-In the C2 aviation container IE (or service-level AA container IE), the UE:
+If the UE supporting UAS services requests to establish a PDU session for C2 communication, the UE shall include the Service-level AA container IE in the PDU SESSION ESTABLISHMENT REQUEST message.
+In the Service-level AA container IE, the UE shall include:

-- shall include CAA-level UAV ID of the UE;
+a) the service-level device ID with the value set to the CAA-level UAV ID of the UE;

-- if available, shall include the identification information of UAV-C to pair; and
+b) if available, the identification information of UAV-C to pair; and

-- may include the flight authorization information.
+c) if available, the flight authorization information.

-Editor's note: Whether the new C2 aviation container IE is adopted for C2 authorization or the service-level AA container IE is re-used, is FFS.

-Editor's note: Whether the identification information of UAV-C to pair is mandatory or optional if it is available is FFS.

 If the UE supports the EAS rediscovery, the UE shall include the Extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT REQUEST message and shall include the EAS rediscovery support indication in the Extended protocol configuration options IE.

 The UE shall transport: